kylebennison/staturdays/README.md

 When your work is ready to be reviewed, open a Pull Request to merge your branch into dev and fill out the PR template.

 You will need to [install the statRdaysCFB package](https://github.com/kylebennison/statRdaysCFB) in order to access data and run most scripts.
-You will also need a CFBdata [API key](https://collegefootballdata.com/key).
+You will also need a free CFBdata [API key](https://collegefootballdata.com/key).